Versailles

 Jean Varin, Bust of Louis XIV, 1665–66

-The star of the show here is really Louis XIV.
-Known as the Sun King, the exhibition sums him up as follows: “he was an absolute monarch, reinforcing this throughout the Palace at Versailles with royal insignias, allegorical references and classical iconography.
-The king is shown in the guise of Apollo, the ancient Greek god of the sun – hence his title the Sun King – or represented as a Roman emperor. his achievements are documented by art in all its forms, in sculpture, in court portraits, history paintings and genre scenes.
+“as an absolute monarch was reinforced throughout Versailles with royal insignias, allegorical references and classical iconography.
+The king is shown in the guise of Apollo, the ancient Greek god of the sun – hence his title the Sun King – or represented as a Roman emperor.
+His achievements are documented by art in all its forms, in sculpture, in court portraits, history paintings and genre scenes.

-At Versailles Charles Le Brun’s designs included every detail, from great ceilings enriched with stucco and paintings, to polychrome marble panelling and gilded wooden doors, down to intricate handles and locks.
+At Versailles Charles Le Brun’s designs included every detail.
+From great ceilings enriched with stucco and paintings, to polychrome marble panelling and gilded wooden doors, down to intricate handles and locks.
 The highest standards of materials were employed: porphyry, alabaster, coloured marbles, ebony and other precious woods, silver, gilding and mirrors.

 Latona Fountain, Palace of Versailles

 The sculptures are equally intriguing and ornate.
-I usually prefer paints and furnishings to sculpture but many of these catch my eye either for their incredible detail, their quirkiness or both.
-The monkey and his little ones seems a good example of the eccentrics that many absolute monarchs seem to have exhibited.
+I usually prefer paints and furnishings to sculpture but many of these catch my eye.
+They’re special either for their incredible detail, their quirkiness ,or both.
+‘The monkey and his little ones‘ seems a good example of the eccentrics that many absolute monarchs seem to exhibit.

 Etienne Blanchard (France 1632-1693), Jacques Blanchard (France 1634-1689), The monkey and his little ones, 1673-74 from fable XI, painted lead

-Manufacture de la Savonnerie, Paris Charles Le Brun, designer Atelier de la veuve Lourdet, weavers Carpet from the Grande Galerie du Louvre c 1682 © Château de Versailles, Dist.
-RMN-Grand Palais / Christophe Fouin.
+Manufacture de la Savonnerie, Paris Charles Le Brun, designer Atelier de la veuve Lourdet, weavers Carpet from the Grande Galerie du Louvre c 1682 Manufacture de la Savonnerie, Paris Charles Le Brun, designer Atelier de la veuve Lourdet, weavers Carpet from the Grande Galerie du Louvre c 1682

 Would I Return?